AWBuchanan7/OpenRCT2/distribution/readme.txt

 extract OpenRCT2 in the given directory.

 OpenRCT2 requires an installation of RollerCoaster Tycoon 2 (RCT2) to run.
-You must have either installed the original RCT2 disc, the GOG version or the Steam version.
+You must have either installed the original RCT2 disc, the GOG version or the steam version.
 Alternatively you can manually specify the location of where your RCT2 data files are.
-These may be directly copied off of the original disc and placed in a directory of your choice.
+These may be directly copied of the original disc and placed in a directory of your choice.

 When you start OpenRCT2 for the first time, it will look for the RCT2 data files